 The Curriculum at The Crescent Primary School

 At The Crescent Primary School, we teach the National Curriculum to ensure a broad and balanced coverage for subjects including: Science, Geography, History, Art, Design & Technology, Music, Computing and Personal, Social & Health Education (PSHE).
+We have recently invested in The Cornerstones curriculum package which we will be implementing from September 2018.

 Children are heard reading regularly by an adult in school each week and we encourage children to read for 20 minutes at home daily.